 1. San Diego Fine Woodworkers Association

 San Diego Fine Woodworkers Association (SDFWA) is a community of people with common interests, expertise, and passion for woodworking.
-Our experts weren’t surprised by the enthusiasm they shared, having been together for almost four decades.
+I wasn’t surprised by their shared enthusiasm, having been together for almost four decades.

 SDFWA has a fully equipped woodshop, large enough to accommodate groups of members.
 SDFWA offers a wide range of classes, such as Introduction to Woodworking, Furniture Construction, Hand Tool Joinery, etc. All of which are taught by their fellow experts.

 If you are looking for a place to learn woodcraft regardless of your age, San Diego Craft Collective is the place for you.